 - how long ago the prior strike occurred,

-Proposition 36, passed by voters in 2012, made significant changes to California’s three-strikes law.
+Passed in 2012, Proposition 36 made significant changes to California’s three-strikes law.
 Thousands of inmates sentenced as third strikers under the old law would not be third strikers now.24

-Some three-strikes defendants may be eligible for parole under California law.
+Some three-strikes defendants may be eligible for parole in California.

-The “primary sentence” under Prop 57 is the maximum sentence for a given offense.
-It does not include sentence enhancements like three strikes.27
+The “primary sentence” is the maximum sentence for a given offense.
+It does not include sentence enhancements like “three strikes.”27

-Example: Vince has two strike priors on his record.
-He is then convicted of felony reckless evading under Vehicle Code 2800.2 VC.
+Example: Vince has two strike priors on his record when he is convicted of felony reckless evading.
 He is sentenced to 25 years to life as a third striker.

-The maximum state prison sentence for felony reckless evading is three years.
-So Vince is eligible to apply for parole after he has served that time.28
+The maximum state prison sentence for felony reckless evading is three years, and that crime is non-violent.
+Therefore Vince is eligible to apply for parole after he has served the three years.28

 California’s one-strike law, Penal Code 667.61 PC, extends prison sentences for certain sex crimes.
 It is called the “one strike law” because the longer sentences apply on the first conviction.29

-The one-strike law applies to people convicted of certain crimes with certain “aggravating factors.”
-The crimes it applies to include:
+The one-strike law applies if you were convicted of certain crimes with certain “aggravating factors.”
+These crimes include:

 The aggravating factors that can trigger a one-strike law sentence include: